Red Spots on Skin: 19 Common Causes & Treatments

 This file may contain unpleasant images that are not suitable for all audiences.

-What it looks like: Red patches that are flat or raised and appear anywhere on the body.
-They are more frequent in women.
-Learn about what causes lupus and other symptoms associated with this condition.
+What it looks like: Red patches on the skin that may be flat or slightly raised and can appear anywhere on the body.
+They are more common in women.

-Treatment: Corticosteroids and immunosuppressants as prescribed by a doctor.
+Treatment: Corticosteroids and immunosuppressants as prescribed by a healthcare provider.
 Learn more about how lupus symptoms are managed.

 13. Rosacea